Stavropolskaya Aktsionernaya Avia Flight 1023

-Stavropolskaya Aktsionernaya Avia Flight 1023 was a charter flight between Stavropol in southern Russia and Trabzon in Turkey operated by the Russian airline Stavropolskaya Aktsionernaya Avia.
-On 18 March 1997, the Antonov An-24 operating the flight suffered a structural failure and crashed into a forest, killing all 50 passengers and crew on board.
+Stavropolskaya Aktsionernaya Avia Flight 1023 was an international charter flight between Stavropol in southern Russia and Trabzon in Turkey operated by the Russian airline Stavropolskaya Aktsionernaya Avia (SAAK).
+On 18 March 1997, while cruising at 6,000 m, the Antonov An-24 operating the flight suffered a catastrophic structural failure, in which its tailplane separated in mid-flight.
+The aircraft then disintegrated and crashed into a forest, killing all 50 passengers and crew on board.